NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 Although the UI elements are in the correct order, they could use some spacing and color to make the app look a bit nicer.
 To do that let's look at another NativeScript feature: CSS.

 > **TIP**:
-> * Refer to the NativeScript docs for a [more detailed look at how NativeScript layouts work](http://docs.nativescript.org/layouts) and the various things you can do to configure them.
+> * Refer to the NativeScript docs for [a discussion on how NativeScript layouts work](http://docs.nativescript.org/layouts), and the various attributes you can use to configure them.
 > * Check out Jen Looper's article on [demystifying NativeScript layouts](https://www.nativescript.org/blog/demystifying-nativescript-layouts) for a more thorough look at NativeScript layouts in action.

 ### Global CSS

 NativeScript uses a [subset of CSS](http://docs.nativescript.org/styling) to change the visual appearance of your app.
+Why a subset?
+In NativeScript you’re building native iOS and Android apps, and some CSS properties either aren’t possible to replicate with native iOS and Android APIs, or would incur too great of a performance penalty.
+Don’t worry though; most common CSS properties are supported, and the CSS language syntax is the same—so styling native apps in NativeScript really does feel like styling web apps.

+> **TIP**: The NativeScript docs have [a full list of the supported CSS properties you can use](http://docs.nativescript.org/ui/styling#supported-properties).

-You can use three mechanisms to add CSS properties to UI components: [application-wide CSS](http://docs.nativescript.org/styling#application-wide-css), component-specific CSS, and an [inline `style` attribute](http://docs.nativescript.org/styling#inline-css).
+You can use three mechanisms to add CSS properties to NativeScript UI components: [application-wide CSS](http://docs.nativescript.org/styling#application-wide-css), component-specific CSS, and an [inline `style` attribute](http://docs.nativescript.org/styling#inline-css).
 In this section we’ll cover application-wide, or global CSS, and in the next section we’ll look at how to apply CSS rules to individual components.

 > **TIP**: Although inline styles are great for quick testing—e.g. `<StackLayout style="background-color: green;">`—you should avoid them in general because the `style` attributes tend to clutter up your templates, especially if you need to apply multiple rules.